 TGI is the Individual Incoming Short Data Timer.
 It defines the length of time that the radio shall wait for further signalling, if it expects any, during an individual short data call.
-If the TGI time elapses the short data state machine is reset and future short data signalling is assumed to be a new transaction.
+If the TGI time elapses the current short data transaction is reset and future short data signalling is assumed to be a new transaction.

-Valid entries are from 0 to 16
+Valid entries are from 0 to 16.